civl-verifier/civl-verifier.github.io/doc.md

 at layer `2` and *disappearing* at layer `5`).
 The gate of `FOO` is `x > 0`, and the transition relation states that output parameter `j` returns the current value of global variable `x`, and the value of input parameter `i` is added to `x`.
+The layer range `{:layer n}` on an action is identical to `{:layer n,n}`.
+Actions may call other actions as long as the call graph is acyclic and for each call the caller's layer range is contained in the callee's layer range.

 It is possible to declare an atomic action without a mover type.
 Civl does not add such an action to the pool of actions over which the checking